-Our linguists have also identified one of the major secrets of how to speak Japanese: listening to native speakers in a natural setting.
+Our linguists have also identified one of the major secrets of how to speak Japanese: listening to fluent speakers in a natural setting.
 Because our brain is wired to absorb the information we hear, our experts made listening an essential part of learning Japanese.
 As a result, during all our lessons you will hear natives speak in Japanese clearly, correctly and in context.
 This way, you will pick up the natural Japanese pronunciation of core words effortlessly.

 Did you know that learning by doing is the most effective learning method?
 Practice Japanese a little bit every day and you’ll speak like a native forever!
-Start right now with these top 10 most common Japanese words and phrases pronounced by native Japanese speakers.
+Start right now with these top 10 most common Japanese words and phrases pronounced by fluent Japanese speakers.

 First impressions matter.
 Don’t let anyone tell you otherwise.
 Learning as little as “hello” in Japanese can work wonders in your interactions with the natives.
 So here’s exactly how to pronounce it: